Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-CockroachDB.md

     Loading is fixed to cl-worker19.
     Benchmarking is fixed to cl-worker19.
     SUT is fixed to cl-worker11.
-    Database is persisted to disk of type shared and size 30Gi.
     Loading is tested with [64] threads, split into [8] pods.
     Benchmarking is tested with [64] threads, split into [1] pods.
     Benchmarking is run as [1] times the number of benchmarking pods.